Vectorizing Reductions: from JDK9 to JDK26 and beyond

 (x0 + x1) + (x2 + x3)

 There are a lot of operators that satisfy these properties, for example: integer addition/multiplication, min/max, logical and/or/xor.
 However, there are some that do not, for example: floating-point addition and multiplication.
-The reasond is the rounding error:
+The reason is the rounding error:

 a = 1e30f,b = -1e30fandc = 1e-30fa + b + c = 1e-30f:a + b = 0without any rounding.0 + c = 1e-30fwithout any rounding.a + c + b = 0:a + cgets rounded back toabecausecis too small relative toa.